At least 238 writers and intellectuals were detained for their work last year, advocacy group says

 “It’s really the only more democratic country on that list,” she said.

-At least five writers or intellectuals were detained in India last year, according to PEN America, but the country also accounted for more than a third of cases in which an intellectual was continually harassed by state or nonstate actors — a factor the organization also monitors.
+At least five writers or intellectuals were detained last year in India, according to PEN America, but the country also accounted for more than a third of cases in which an intellectual was continually harassed by state or nonstate actors — a factor the organization also monitors.
 Intellectuals in India have faced increasing pressure since Prime Minister Narendra Modi was elected in 2014, the group found.

 Since Modi’s reelection last year, the report said, officials “have attempted to purge all manifestations of ‘anti-national’ thought from the national discourse and academia, and have weaponized government bureaucracy and pro-government media and social media trolls to attack critical writers, intellectuals, journalists and commentators, and activists.”